10 Popular Foods From Mongolia – A Mongolian Food Guide

 If you plan to visit China after you’ve had the best time exploring Mongolia, we have some detailed posts that you may find helpful.

-Firstly, read about the 10 most popular foods from China you need to taste, and for those of you who dare – here are the 10 most bizarre foods to eat in China too.
+Firstly, read about the ten most popular foods from China you need to taste.
+For those of you who dare, here are the ten most bizarre foods to eat in China.

 It’s essential to read about how to avoid these 6 common tourist scams in China, as travellers get caught out quite often – especially in the main cities.